-Although, each woman’s experience of stress would vary from others as it depends upon her ability to cope, the current life context and also the extent of self-awareness that she has into her own inner world; what one woman finds stressful at a particular time, other women may not.
-What one woman acknowledges as stress, other women may not.
+Although, each woman’s experience of stress would vary from others as it depends upon her ability to cope, the current life context and also the extent of self-awareness that she has into her own inner world.
+What one woman finds stressful at a particular time, anther woman may not; what one woman acknowledges as stress, another women may not.
 Sources of stress tend to be different for men and women and gender differences are also seen in the way men and women respond to stressful events.
 Many research studies indicate that women are more likely than men to experience stress by virtue of multiple roles that they are expected to play in contemporary times: a professional, a homemaker and a mother.
 Doing a balancing act within these diverse roles is a daunting task that inevitably leads to stress.

-Women are highly relationship oriented and it is also in the context of their intimate relationships that they experience stress.
-And when women are stressed they also turn to relationships for solace.
-Care giving to the children, spouse, in-laws and extended family is considered to be a primary responsibility of women in our culture.
-Although the joys of care giving may promote good physical and mental health it can also be a source of stress especially when the woman is expected to manage all single-handedly.
+Most women are highly relationship oriented and it is also in the context of their intimate relationships that they experience stress.
+And when some women are stressed they also turn to relationships for solace.
+Caring about their children, spouse, in-laws and extended family is considered to be a primary responsibility of women in our culture.
+Although the joys of care giving may promote good physical and mental health, it can also be a source of stress especially when the woman is expected to manage all single-handedly.

 The following is a list of major symptoms that women in general may experience while being stressed:

 1) Changes in appetite and weight: When women get stressed they may experience intense emotional craving for food and overeat and if this becomes a major coping mechanism to fight stress then they end up gaining weight.
 At the opposite end of the continuum are women whose appetite declines due to chronic stress, they eat less and less and their body weight reduces.